 Folks, it's imperative that you make sure the bottom and the top of your pieces are nice and flush.
 That way, when you put it in the form, it lays correctly.
 Also, you won't get a leak underneath the wood when you do your pouring.
 Now that it’s flat, we got our handy dandy router, our slab jig, and we got all of our pieces straightened.

 If you don’t want your pieces perfectly straight and would like them to have a little edge to them, you can get a heavy duty disk attachment for your grinder!
-They allow you to make all kinds of cool, unique, custom live edge shapes on any piece of wood you choose!
+They allow you to make all kinds of cool, unique, custom epoxy live edge tables, river tables, and many shapes on any piece of wood you choose!

 Now it was time to whip up a quick form.
 We constructed the form out of scrap wood and Tyvek tape, then screwed it together.
 We also sealed all edges with silicone to prevent any leaks.
 Once we planed the wood and placed it in the form we were ready to commence our first pour!